chrisdickinson/scoped/README.md

 to be `1`.
 Both `line` and `column` are assumed to be 1-indexed (like most editors).

+* Green `+` signs indicate scope definitions -- i.e., a new variable was created in this scope.

+* Purple `*` signs indicate use of a variable from a containing scope.

+* If the function is named, it will use that to describe the function.

 # installation

 `npm install -g scoped`